-- Time spent in/out home, parcel, neighbourhood (500 m and 1000 m). - Time spent in green and blue spaces. - Time spent in non-domestic properties (eg, shops, offices, warehouses, licensed premises, sporting recreation, community centres). - Time spent in urban or rural areas. - Time spent near or on road networks. - Time spent in different levels of air, noise, light pollution. - data Time spent in different transportation modes (active and passive).
+- Time spent in/out home, parcel, neighbourhood (500 m and 1000 m). - Time spent in green and blue spaces. - Time spent in non-domestic properties (eg, shops, offices, warehouses, licensed premises, sporting recreated to text and ation, community centres). - Time spent in urban or rural areas. - Time spent near or on road networks. - Time spent in different levels of air, noise, light pollution. data - Time spent in different transportation modes (active and passive).

-min Additionally, we will select a subset of GPS coordinates that belong to trips outside of the home location.
+guinim Additionally, we will select a subset of GPS coordinates that belong to trips outside of the home location.
 Using this subset, we will identify a minimum convex hull, a ⊳ polygon enclosing all points, for each participant.
 This training, polygon will then be used to define each participant's 'activity space' and overlay this polygon with corresponding GIS data to derive additional variables. , and similar technologies